-The 2018 Schools Information Kits are now ready for download!
-These act as your team's 'Event Guide': packed full of all the details you and your will need to know for this year’s Energy Breakthrough, including judging schedules and final information.
+The 2019 Schools Information Kits are now ready for download!
+These act as each team's 'Event Guide': packed full of all the details you will need to know for this year’s Energy Breakthrough, including judging schedules, marshal rosters and final information.

-Calling all TRYathlon teams: Sunday November 4 is your chance to practice the skills needed to excel in the Obstacle Rally!
+Calling all TRYathlon teams: We have a test session for you to practice the skills needed to excel in the Obstacle Rally!
 This practice session is FREE, but schools MUST complete an online registration form to ensure a safe day for all.

 To help teams prepare for this year's Energy Breakthrough, La Trobe University will be hosting TWO free preparation sessions on Friday 1st of Nov in Bendigo and Friday 8th of Nov in Bundoora.
 The sessions will also live-streamed online via our website and YouTube.

 Pit and Camping requests are now open for this year's Energy Breakthrough.
 Team Managers: please be sure to get your requests in via the Online Registration System by Midnight on October 13 to help the team complete their allocations and schedules.